ProfSynapse/claudesidian-mcp/README.md

 # Claudesidian MCP Plugin for Obsidian

 Claudesidian MCP is an Obsidian plugin that enables AI assistants to interact with your vault through the Model Context Protocol (MCP).
 It provides atomic operations for vault management and implements a structured memory system.
+The plugin uses an Agent-Mode Architecture that organizes functionality into logical domains (agents) with specific operations (modes) within each domain.

 ## Features

 - 🔌 MCP Server Integration
   - Seamlessly connects your vault to Claude Desktop via MCP
-  - Exposes vault operations as MCP tools
+  - Exposes vault operations as MCP agents and modes
   - Implements secure access controls

 - 📝 Vault Operations